-The best grocery delivery services have been essential for many people during the COVID-19 pandemic, especially during strict lockdowns.
-And with social distancing still recommended in some places, grocery delivery services continue to remain in high demand.
-Different options are sprouting all the time, including the relatively new Dumpling.
+The best grocery delivery services became particularly essential for many people during the COVID-19 pandemic.
+Even with restrictions mostly gone, grocery delivery services continue to remain in high demand.
+Different options are sprouting all the time, like Hungryroot and Dumpling.

 The best grocery delivery services offer fresh produce, meat, seafood, eggs, cheese, prepared foods and meal kits.
 Others only sell nonperishable, shelf-stable pantry items like pasta, cereal, canned goods and snacks.